-(3) (6) Recipes, product, packaging, and labeling approval.

-(a) A marijuana processor licensee must obtain label and packaging approval from the WSLCB for all marijuana-infused products meant for oral ingestion prior to offering these items for sale to a marijuana retailer.
+- (6) Recipes, product, packaging, and labeling approval. - (a) A marijuana processor licensee must obtain label and packaging approval from the WSLCB for all marijuana-infused products meant for oral ingestion prior to offering these items for sale to a marijuana retailer.
 The marijuana processor licensee must submit a picture of the product, labeling, and packaging to the WSLCB for approval.
-More information on the product, packaging, and label review process is available on the WLSCB's website at www.lcb.wa.gov.

-- (b) All recipes for marijuana-infused products meant for oral ingestion (marijuana edible products) must be approved by the department of agriculture under chapter 16-131.
+More information on the product, packaging, and label review process is available on the WLSCB's web site at www.lcb.wa.gov. - (b) All recipes for marijuana-infused products meant for oral ingestion (marijuana edible products) must be approved by the department of agriculture under chapter 16-131 WAC.
 Licensees must obtain recipe approval from the department of agriculture prior to submitting any marijuana edible products, packages, and labels for review and approval by the WSLCB.
-The recipe for any marijuana-infused solid or liquid products meant to be ingested orally must be kept on file at the marijuana processor's licensed premises and made available for inspection by the WSLCB or its designee. - (c) If the WSLCB denies a marijuana-infused product for sale in marijuana retail outlets, the marijuana processor licensee may request an administrative hearing per under chapter 34.05 RCW, Administrative Procedure Act. - $\frac{(4)}{(7)}$ With the exception of the marijuana, all ingredients used in making marijuana-infused products for oral ingestion must be a commercially manufactured food as defined in WAC 246-215-01115. - (5)(8) Marijuana-infused edible products in solid or liquid form must: meet the following requirements:

-- (a) If there is more than one serving in the package, each serving must be packaged individually in childproof packaging (see WAC 314-55-105(7)) and placed in the outer package. - (b) The label must prominently display the number of servings in the package. - (c) Marijuana-infused solid edible products must (a) bBe homogenized to ensure uniform disbursement of cannabinoids throughout the product-; and - (d)(b) All marijuana-infused solid edibles must pProminently display on the label "This product contains marijuana."
-If the WSLCB adopts a universal symbol required on labels of marijuana or marijuana products to identify the product is or contains marijuana, this subsection will not be required upon the effective date of rules requiring the universal symbol to be included on labels so long as it is required on marijuana-infused solid and liquid edibles. - (6) Marijuana infused edible products in liquid form must meet the following requirements: - (a) If there is more than one serving in the package, a measuring device must be included in the package with the product. - (b) The label must prominently display the number of servings in the package and the amount of product per serving.
+The recipe for any marijuana-infused solid or liquid products meant to be ingested orally must be kept on file at the marijuana processor's licensed premises and made available for inspection by the WSLCB or its designee. - (c) If the WSLCB denies a marijuana-infused product for sale in marijuana retail outlets, the marijuana processor licensee may request an administrative hearing ((per)) under chapter 34.05 RCW, Administrative Procedure Act. - $((\frac{4}{}))$ (7) With the exception of the marijuana, all ingredients used in making marijuana-infused products for oral ingestion must be a commercially manufactured food as defined in WAC 246-215-01115. - $((\frac{5}{}))$ (8) Marijuana-infused edible products in solid or liquid form must $(\frac{8}{}$ marijuana-infused edible products in solid or liquid - (a) If there is more than one serving in the package, each serving must be packaged individually in childproof packaging (see WAC 314-55-105(7)) and placed in the outer package. - (b) The label must prominently display the number of servings in the package. - (c) Marijuana-infused solid edible products must)): - (a) Be homogenized to ensure uniform disbursement of cannabinoids throughout the product (($\!\cdot\!$ - (d) All marijuana-infused solid edibles must)); and - (b) Until January 1, 2019, prominently display on the label "This product contains marijuana." - (((6) Marijuana-infused edible products in liquid form must meet the following requirements: - (a) If there is more than one serving in the package, a measuring device must be included in the package with the product. - (b) The label must prominently display the number of servings in the package and the amount of product per serving. - (c) Marijuana-infused liquid edibles must be homogenized to ensure uniform disbursement of cannabinoids throughout the product. - (d) All marijuana-infused liquid edibles must prominently display on the label "This product contains marijuana." - (7))) (9) A marijuana processor is limited in the types of food or drinks they may infuse with marijuana.
+Marijuana-infused products that require cooking or baking by the consumer are prohibited.
+Marijuana-infused products that are especially appealing to children are prohibited.
+Marijuana-infused edible products such as, but not limited to, gummy candies, lollipops, cotton candy, or brightly colored products, are prohibited.